 You can contact Joshua Spizman at firstname.lastname@example.org.

-Joshua Spizman is an associate professor of finance at Loyola Marymount University.
+Joshua Spizman is a professor of finance and chair of the Department of Finance at Loyola Marymount University.
 He joined LMU in 2011 after completing his Ph.D. in finance at Binghamton University.
-Josh’s research interests are in capital markets, corporate finance and public finance.
-His research has been published in the Journal of Financial Economics, Journal of Banking and Finance, and the Journal of Financial Markets.
+Josh’s research interests are in capital markets, corporate finance, and public finance.
+His research has been published in the Journal of Financial Economics, Journal of Banking and Finance, Journal of Financial Markets, and The Financial Review.

 Binghamton University : Ph.D., Finance 2010